nicheinc/mock/README.md

 directory annotated with a "go:mock [output file]" directive will be mocked and output to stdout or, with the -w option, written to files.
-If a go:mock directive in a file called example.go doesn't specify an output file, the default output file will be example_mock.go.
+If a go:mock directive in a file called example.go doesn't specify an output file, the default output file will be the -o flag (if provided) or else example_mock.go.

 When an interface name is provided as a positional argument after all other flags, only that interface will be mocked.
-The -o option requires an interface argument, and the -w option is incompatible with an interface argument.
+The -w option is incompatible with an interface argument.

 Options:
   -d string